NixOS/nix/README.md

 ## Contributing

 Take a look at the [Hacking Section](http://nixos.org/nix/manual/#chap-hacking) of the manual.
-It helps you to get started with building nix from source.
+It helps you to get started with building Nix from source.

 ## License